dwclark/advent-of-code-2020/README.md

 Another nice thing about Lisp is that you never have to worry about integer overflow.
 While I don't think any of the numbers used in computation here would have overflowed, I never had to work about it.

+**v2 Addendum**

+I again mostly used Norvig's solution as a target for LOC.
+My original solution was 115 LOC, the new solution is 52 LOC.
+Quite a bit less, but Norvig's is in the low/mid 40's.
+And, I had to cheat a litle in that I moved one of the functions to utils.
+There is some justification for this, the `bit-vector->integer` function was already there, so it made sense to the reverse operation, `integer->bit-vector` there.

+In any case, python really shines with this type of stuff.
+The ability to chain lots of functions on the same line is definitely a python strength.
+This is where python as "unix shell replacement" really shows, it's compact in the same way shell scripts are.

+**Philosophical Note**

+Once again CLOS went away and there is no OO in this code anymore.
+The amount of ceremony that CLOS added was just too much when you are trying to boil down code to as minimal as possible.
+I also have to admit that in the original version the OO code never seemed to pay off.
+Sure, I was able to treat instructions as generic, but the machine itself was so simple that it didn't really pay off in savings.
+Perhaps you just need a larger codebase for the OO ceremony to be worth the trouble.

 ## [Day 15](src/day-15.lisp) Algorithmic Cleverness Beats Optimization Cleverness

 This is the first day where you need some algorithmic cleverness to keep track of everything that's happening.
 The naive approach of saving everything in a list or array works for part-1, but then fails miserably for part-2.
 The trick is realizing that you only have to remember the past two times you see a number.
 After that, it's irrelevant, and you can get rid of numbers seen more than 2 turns ago.